 Finding the perfect Valentine’s Day destination might be a complicated task, especially when you’re in quest for a picturesque spot away from the crowds.
-Believe it or not, there’s romance outside Paris as well, so take the plunge and try something different this year.
+Believe it or not, there’s romance outside Paris, as well.
+So, what are you waiting for, take the plunge and try something different this year.
 Maybe a scenic town crisscrossed by canals or a delightful medieval settlement somewhere in Eastern Europe?
 Whatever your preferences, you can’t go wrong with an idyllic mid-size European town full of culture and old-fashioned charm.

 Bruges is the kind of city that everyone falls in love with.
 Majestic medieval buildings, cobbled-stone streets, lovely canals and charming cafes – they all blend beautifully to frame this Flemish postcard-perfect town in the northwest of Belgium.

-Bruges is ideal for many things including culture, food, sightseeing, but most of all it’s a smart choice for an exquisite romantic break.
-You can take a boat ride along its canals, explore its wonderful UNESCO-listed old center from an old-fashioned carriage or from a hot air balloon, you can indulge your passion for chocolate in its refined chocolate shops or you can simply wander its idyllic pedestrian streets.
+Bruges is ideal for many things, including culture, food and sightseeing, but most of all it’s a smart choice for an exquisite romantic break.
+You can take a boat ride along its canals, explore its wonderful UNESCO-listed old center from an old-fashioned carriage or a hot air balloon, you can indulge your passion for chocolate in its refined chocolate shops, or you can simply wander its idyllic pedestrian streets.
 Whatever you do, you’ll almost certainly fall under the spell of Bruges.

 Annecy is another Venice-like city, but with a completely different background.
-It lies in the Rhône-Alpes region, only 35 km south of Geneva and is almost entirely enclosed by the grandiose Alps.
-Dramatic buildings that date back to medieval times, quaint canals crossed by small flowered bridges and a stunning crystal clear lake complement the charm of Annecy.
+It lies in the Rhône-Alpes region, only 35 km south of Geneva, and it’s almost entirely enclosed by the grandiose Alps.
+Dramatic buildings that date back to medieval times, quaint canals crossed by small flowered bridges, and a stunning crystal clear lake complement the charm of Annecy.
 Everywhere you go there’s an utterly romantic place, but nothing can beat its most picturesque spot – Pont des Amoreaux (Lover’s Bridge).
-Take a walk and admire the fairytale landscape that rises before your eyes and just go with the flow.
+Take a walk and admire the fairytale landscape that rises before your eyes, and just go with the flow.

 With some of Italy’s finest medieval architecture hidden between its spectacular walls, Lucca embodies all the qualities of a perfect Tuscan town.
 Cozy, romantic and friendly, the city is small enough to be charming and large enough to have everything you need within its gorgeously preserved historic center.